Aligned Spins: Orbital Elements, Decaying Orbits, and Last Stable Circular Orbit to high post-Newtonian Orders: Last Stable Circular Orbit

 For a test-spin in a stationary Kerr spacetime we can also write down this expression for orbital momentum aligned Kerr spin and test-spin to linear order in test-spin (see \cite{Rasband:1973,Hojman:Hojman:1977,Suzuki:Maeda:1998} for the appropriate potentials\footnote{In the given literature there are a few typos which were corrected in the appendix of \cite{Steinhoff:Puetzfeld:2012}.}), namely

-In the post-Newtonian case one can write down this binding energy also, but we will not provide it here since the expression is very lengthy and gives no further deep insights into the calculation (see e.g. \cite{Steinhoff:Puetzfeld:2012} for very recent results).
+In the post-Newtonian case one can also write down this binding energy, but we will not provide it here since the expression is very lengthy and gives no further deep insights into the calculation (see e.g. \cite{Steinhoff:Puetzfeld:2012} for very recent results).
 We briefly note that it is a polynomial in $\sqrt{x}$ which corresponds to a post-Newtonian expansion.
 From the binding energy for circular orbits $E(x)$ we constructed a quantity $e(x)$ via

 (see e.g. \cite{Damour:Jaranowski:Schafer:2000:3}).
 We refer to $e(x)$ as ``modified binding energy'' in contrast to ``binding energy'' in case of $E(x)$.
 The modified binding energy $e(x)$ has for a test-mass ($\eta = 0$) moving in a Schwarzschild spacetime a polynomial structure in $x$ in the numerator and denominator.
-For the binding energy of a test-spin moving in the equatorial plane of a stationary Kerr black hole this is not true anymore.
+In contrast, this is not true for the binding energy $E(x)$, see Eq.~(\ref{Eq::ESchw}).
+For the modified binding energy of a test-spin moving in the equatorial plane of a stationary Kerr black hole this is not true either, see below in Eq.~(\ref{Eq::eKerrTS}).
 The relation between the $\chi_1$, $\chi_2$ spin magnitudes and $a$, $S$ is given by $\chi_1 = a$ and $\chi_2 = S/\eta$.
 Notice that the $1/\eta$ terms are not singular, because $1 - \sqrt{1-4\eta} = 4\eta/(1 + \sqrt{1-4\eta})$, which renders these terms well-defined at $\eta=0$.
 This issue appears due to the fact that $S$ is a test-spin and so may not vanish in the limit $\eta\to0$.
 Here one has to approximate in Kerr spin and test-spin to get a rational structure.
 The mentioned modified binding energies are given by

 In the approximation in Kerr spin and test-spin the modified binding energy reads